Skip to content

 Binaries are executable Node.js scripts.
 Many npm packages, when installed, add an executable file to use from scripts in package.json.
 Examples include TypeScript with the tsc binary, Next.js with the next binary, and so on.

-Knip detects such binaries in scripts and checks whether there’s package installed that includes the binary.
+Knip detects such binaries in scripts and checks whether there’s a package installed that includes that binary.
 It looks up the bin field in the package.json file of installed packages.
 If it doesn’t find it, it will be reported as an unlisted binary as there is no package listed that contains it.
-Except for those listed as IGNORED_GLOBAL_BINARIES in constants.ts.

 Missing binaries

 In case unused (dev) dependencies look like a match against unlisted binaries, then this might be caused by node_modules not containing the packages.
-And this might have been caused by either the way your package manager installs dependencies, or by not running Knip from the root of the repository.
+And this might have been caused by either the way your package manager installs dependencies and binaries, or by not running Knip from the root of the repository.

-Knip should run from the root.
-But you can lint individual workspaces.
+Solution: run Knip from the project root.
+From there you can lint individual workspaces.

 Example